jobedev95/devops24/examinations/02/README.md

     $ ansible-config dump

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+### ANSWER:

+The command shows all default settings in green color, while any settings deviating from default values are highlighted in orange.
+Orange colors also highlights variables that needs to be set, such as the path to a config file.
+In this case two of the variables differed:

+**`CONFIG_FILE()`** - Should contain the path to the config file.
+Is empty by default.
+In the working directory of the current project this variable shows the path to the configuration file we created.
+In the home directory this variable is empty.

+**`DEFAULT_HOST_LIST`** - Should contain the path to the hosts file.
+Is set to `/etc/ansible/hosts` by default.
+In the working directory of the current project this variable shows the path to the custom hosts file, while the home directory has it set to the default hosts path.